lucianolima1933/Projects/README.txt

 #   dialog
 #
 # EXECUTION
-#   Once the libraries are installed, place the file into a directory and type:
+#   Once the libraries are installed, place the file into a working directory and type:
 #   python3.6 bitmex_websocket_v1.1.py
 #
 # TIPS